Self study for the BCS Certificate in Modelling Business Processes

 We examine some definitions of a business process and consider the purpose of business process modelling.
 A framework for business process modelling is introduced.
 The session looks at various forms of business process model and explains how to create a hierarchical structure of business processes.
 A traditional functionally oriented view of an organisation is contrasted with a more customer focused process oriented view.

-We describe how to create an ‘organisational view’ that demonstrates an organisation’s top level processes in the strategic context of the organisation.
+We describe how to create an ‘organisational model’ that demonstrates an organisation’s top level processes in the strategic context of the organisation.

-We explain how to represent an organisational view as a ‘process map’ that demonstrates the processes and the relationships between them.
+- Represent these processes as a ‘process map’, demonstrating the processes and the relationships between them.

-We close the module by considering the all-important topic of delivering value to customers and examine the components of a value proposition.
+The module concludes with the all-important topic of delivering value to customers and establishing a value proposition.

 Module 3 – Modelling the Business Processes